-Parameter The Role field shows the current role of this port in the Spanning Tree.
+Parameter Description Role The Role field shows the current role of this port in the Spanning Tree.
 The port role can be one of the following: Designated (DESG), Root (ROOT), Alternate (ALTN), Backup (BKUP), Disabled (DSB), Master (MAST), or Unknown (UNK).
-Role Designated Bridge The Designated Bridge shows information about the bridge connected to each port, if applicable.
+Designated Bridge The Designated Bridge shows information about the bridge connected to each port, if applicable.
 Information includes the priority (in hexadecimal notation) and MAC address of the Designated Bridge.
-Designated Port The port ID of the port on the Designated Bridge to which this connected.
-Type Type of link connected to the port, and whether the port is an ed Link type values are AUTO, P2P, or SHARED.
+Designated Port The port ID of the port on the Designated Bridge to which this port is connected. Туре Type of link connected to the port, and whether the port is an edge port.
+Link type values are AUTO, P2P, or SHARED.